-Though everything we do at Shepherds Hill Academy is designed for therapeutic value, our therapeutic team is dedicated specifically to reach your teen’s individual goals in order to contribute to the transformation of his/her life.
-Our team works with your family during your child’s enrollment to their graduation and with their aftercare plan.
+Though everything we do at Shepherd’s Hill Academy is designed for therapeutic value, our therapeutic team is dedicated specifically to reaching your teen’s individual goals in order to contribute to the transformation of his or her life.
+Our team works with your family from your child’s enrollment to his or her graduation and aftercare plan.

 Always working under the umbrella of scriptural authority, our team works hand-in-hand in developing a strategic therapeutic plan that serves not only your teen’s needs, but your family’s needs as well.
-In addition, they facilitate individual and family therapy sessions designed to promote healing, while building your teen’s relationship with both their family and Christ.
+In addition, they facilitate individual and family sessions for the adolescent sessions designed to promote healing, while building your teen’s relationship with both your family and Christ.

-Elise obtained her Clinical Mental Health Counseling Master of Art degree from Regent University in Virginia Beach, Virginia.
-She received her Bachelor of Science degree in Psychology from Emmanuel College in Franklin Springs, Georgia.
+Prior to this role, Elise obtained her master’s degree in Clinical Mental Health Counseling with a dual focus in both Clinical Mental Health and School Counseling from Regent University, Virginia Beach, VA.
+She received her bachelor’s degree in Psychology from Emmanuel College in Franklin Springs, GA.

 Boys Therapeutic Counselor

-Buddy has a Bachelor of Science degree in Accounting from Presbyterian College in Clinton, South Carolina.
-He received his Master of Art degree in Professional Counseling from Liberty University.
-Currently (2016), he is pursuing a Master of Art degree in Theology at Liberty University.
+Buddy has a bachelor’s degree in Accounting from Presbyterian College in Clinton, SC.
+He received his master’s degree in Professional Counseling from Liberty University.
+Currently (2016), he is pursuing a master’s degree in Theology at Liberty University.
 At the same time, he is pursuing his Licensed Professional Counselor (LPC) and Master Addiction Counselor (MAC) certifications.

 Buddy has many years of experience working with children and families.
-For six years he served as a Youth Pastor at Lexington Baptist Church in Lexington, Georgia.
-For ten years, he was a foster parent.
-He also served as a placement case manager for the Division of Family and Children Services (DFACS) in Barrow County, Georgia.
+For six years he served as a Youth Pastor at Lexington Baptist Church in Lexington, GA.
+For 10 years, he was a foster parent.
+He also served as a placement case manager for the Division of Family and Children Services (DFACS) in Barrow County, GA.

-His previous positions of working with adults with addictions have led him to proactively reach the teens of our culture to teach them preventive methods on addictive behaviors.
+His previous positions working with adults with addictions have led him to proactively reach the teens of our culture to teach them preventive methods for addictive behaviors.
 It is Buddy’s desire to share his personal parenting point of view as a hurting parent of a once troubled teen himself.
-He wants to help families reunite in a healthy manner for love and support, and to show them there is always hope in the unknown times of parenting a teen.
+He wants to help families reunite in a healthy manner for love and support and to show them there is always hope in the unknown times of parenting a teen.

 Buddy is married.
-He has ten children he calls “mine.”
-Of these ten children, he has five biological daughters, two adoptive sons, two step-sons, and one foster daughter.
-When he is not occupied helping others, or being a husband and a father, or studying, Buddy enjoys hunting and golfing.
+He has 10 children he calls “mine.”
+Of these 10 children, he has five biological daughters, two adoptive sons, two step-sons, and one foster daughter.
+When he is not occupied helping others, being a husband and a father, or studying, Buddy enjoys hunting and golfing.

 Equine Program Manager

-Dawn’s 30+ years of professional horsemanship is a blend of all the wonderful teachers (horses and humans) that she has had over the years, along with the natural abilities and gifts God has instilled in her.
-Relationship-based horsemanship is as the name implies about the relationship between the horses and the people.
-Dawn’s diverse expertise is in various areas from training young horses to teaching people safe enjoyable horse handling skills.
-All which led her to expand her knowledge into the therapeutic side of how horses can help us overcome many of our own personal issues.
+Dawn’s 30+ years of professional horsemanship is a blend of all the wonderful teachers (horses and humans) that she has had over the years along with the natural abilities and gifts God has instilled in her.
+Relationship-based horsemanship is, as the name implies, about the relationship between the horses and the people.
+Dawn’s diverse expertise is in various areas from training young horses to teaching people safe enjoyable horse-handling skills.
+These things led her to expand her knowledge into the therapeutic side of how horses can help us overcome many of our own personal issues.

-Dawn throughly enjoys helping both horses and people overcome challenges together as friends rather than as a servant and master relationship.
+Dawn thoroughly enjoys helping both horses and people overcome challenges together as friends rather than in a servant and master relationship.
 Understanding the interaction between equine and humans, Dawn also serves as a professional equine riding instructor and therapy horse trainer.
-She doesn’t just “whisper, she listens.”
+She doesn’t just “whisper,” she listens.